California wildlife officials seek cougar that mauled homeless man

 Rangers set up baited box traps over the weekend, scoured the area for cougar tracks and scanned the vicinity with infrared cameras at night from a helicopter, but have so far found no signs of a mountain lion, said Lieutenant Patrick Foy of the wildlife agency.

-But Foy also said there was little doubt that the man was attacked by a cougar and authorities were continuing their search for the wild cat.
+None of the numerous lion sightings reported by nearby residents after the incident had panned out, but there was little doubt that the man was attacked by a cougar, Foy said, and authorities were continuing their search for the wild cat.

 A blanket that the victim apparently had wrapped himself in after the attack was soaked in blood, according to Foy.